nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

       }
 ```

-As a consequence, creating SnippetsPolicy should only be allowed for the privileged users -- Cluster operator.
+As a consequence, creating SnippetsPolicy should only be allowed for the privileged users -- the Cluster operator.
 As a further precaution, we can disable SnippetsPolicy by default similarly
 to [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/configuration/security/#snippets).